-Is the Chinese Company a primer for a revolution in transport means?
+Is this Chinese Company a primer for a revolution in transport means?

 Still bothering with public transport to move around your city?
 Think again!
 A transportation revolution is at the door and is searching for you to join!
-With this analysis you’ll be able to spot why it is not only a good choice to get an electric scooter, but it also makes sense to invest in the company that produces it.
+With this analysis, you’ll be able to spot why it is not only a good choice to get an electric scooter, but it also makes sense to invest in a company that produces them.

 Niu Technologies (better known as NIU) is a Chinese electric scooter company.
-The company offers NQi, MQi, UQi, and Gova series e-scooters; RQi and TQi series urban commuter electric motorcycles; and NIU Aero series professional mountain and street bicycles under the NIU brand name.
+Under the NIU brand name, the company offers NQi, MQi, UQi, and Gova series e-scooters; RQi and TQi series urban commuter electric motorcycles; and NIU Aero series professional mountain and street bicycles.

 NIU also offers accessories for cycles and lifestyle merchandising.
-The company sells and services its products through city partners and franchised stores, third-party e-commerce platforms and the company’s online store.
-As of December 31, 2019, it operated through 235 city partners and 1,050 franchised stores in approximately 180 cities in the People’s Republic of China; and 29 distributors in 38 countries internationally.
-Even if NIU is distributed internationally, as of November 2020 the 98% of the sales were in China.
+The company sells and services its products through city partners and franchised stores, third-party e-commerce platforms, and the company’s online store.
+As of December 31st, 2019, it operated through 235 city partners and 1,050 franchised stores in approximately 180 cities in the People’s Republic of China; and 29 distributors in 38 countries internationally.
+Although NIU is distributed internationally, as of November 2020, 98% of all sales were in China.

-While in the first two years of listing on NASDAQ the stock price remained volatile between the lowest of $5.90/share and the highest of $9.41/share, it started skyrocketing at the beginning of March 2020, amidst of mainland China’s Coronavirus pandemic “bettering”, to reach its (yet) all-time-high on January 12th 2021: $41.51 per share.
+During the first two years of listing on NASDAQ, the stock price remained volatile between the lowest of $5.90/share and the highest of $9.41/share.
+The stock price started skyrocketing at the beginning of March 2020, amidst mainland China’s Coronavirus pandemic, ‘bettering’ to reach its (yet) all-time-high on January 12th, 2021: $41.51 per share.

 Is the fact that the Chinese manufacturer sold more than a million products enough to consider it a transport revolution at a worldwide scale?